Skip navigation links

 6 CFU - First Year, First Semester

-The course uses mainly a methodological approach and its specific educational purpose, is to provide skills in the evaluation areas with particular focus on economic feasibility starting from the very early stage of the project.
+The course mainly uses a methodological approach, and its specific teaching aim is to provide expertise in evaluation with a focus on economic feasibility from the very early stages of a project.
 Evaluation is not a constraint, a burden or a waste of time and money.
-The main goal of the course is to integrate the evaluation in the design process that is always a complex process due to the required skills and interdisciplinarity, as well as the large number of the actors and objectives involved.
-According to a European vision the traditional roles of evaluation (legitimation, validation and control of choices) is to improve the quality of decision-making processes in architectural design.
-Class will have theoretical lectures, videos and practical works and a further discussion will integrate the comprehension of theoretical and operative elements.
-The students will analyze building construction costs with a more comprehensive and updated knowledge on project evaluation.
+The course's main objective is to integrate evaluation into the design process, which is always a complex process due to the required competencies and interdisciplinarity, as well as the large number of actors and objectives involved.
+According to a European view, the traditional roles of evaluation (legitimation, validation and control of choices) are to improve the quality of decision-making processes in architectural design.
+The class will have theoretical lectures, videos and practical work, and further discussion will integrate the understanding of theoretical and operational elements.
+Students will analyse the construction costs of buildings with a more comprehensive and up-to-date knowledge of project evaluation.

 FIRST YEAR, SECOND SEMESTER